gntouts/nsrun/README.md

-# execns
+# nsrun

-`execns` is a simple CLI utility used to run commands inside a specific process's network namespace.
+`nsrun` is a simple CLI utility used to run commands inside a specific process's network namespace.
 It can be useful when debugging processes with unnamed network namespaces (eg containers).

 ## Build from source

-To build from source and install `execns`, you can follow the instructions:
+To build from source and install `nsrun`, you can follow the instructions:

 ```bash
 make